Baydu

-Baydu (Mongolian script:; Байду) (died 1295) was the sixth ruler of the Mongol empire's Ilkhanate division in Southwest Asia based on the Iranian plateau.
+Baydu (Mongolian script:; Байду) (died 1295) was the sixth ruler of the Ilkhanate in West Asia, division of the Mongol Empire based on the Iranian Plateau.
 He was the son of Taraqai, who was in turn the fifth son of Hulagu Khan.
 He succeeded his cousin Gaykhatu as khan of the Ilkhanate in 1295.

 Life

 He was born in Mongolia to Taraqai and Qaraqcin.
 His father was Hulagu's fifth son and was killed by lightning strike on his way to Iran.
 Baydu and his mother arrived in Iran with Qutui Khatun's camp alongside Tekuder and other princes in 1269.
 Reportedly, he never commanded an army and was considered to be easily controlled by Mongol emirs.
 He participated in Abaqa Khan's invasion of Syria in 1281.
-During his predecessors reigns, he was a viceroy in Jazira.
+During his predecessors' reigns, he was a viceroy in Jazira.

 Under Gaykhatu

 He was considered one of candidates to the Ilkhanid throne after death of Arghun.
-Nobles like Taghachar, Qoncuqbal, Toghan and Tuqal supported Baydu.
+Nobles like Taghachar, Qoncuqbal, Toghan, and Tuqal supported Baydu.
 However he refused the throne, stating throne belongs to the brother or a son according to yassa, while Mahmud Aqsarai simply states that when Baydu didn't appear at the kurultai, Gaykhatu was enthroned instead.
 Baydu stood stationed in Baghdad and even travelled to the coronation feast of the new khan Gaykhatu.
 However, after getting drunk Gaykhatu insulted Baydu telling one of his servants to hit Baydu.
 This grew a resentment in Baydu towards him.
 Baydu left hastily towards to his appanage near Baghdad leaving his son Qipchak as a hostage in Gaykhatu's court.
 He was supported by Oirat emir Chichak (son of Sulaimish b.
 Tengiz Güregen), Lagzi Küregen (son of Arghun Aqa), El-Temur (son of Hinduqur Noyan) and Todachu Yarquchi, who followed him to Baghdad.
 He was also aided by his vizier Jamal ud-Din Dastgerdani.
 According to Hamdullah Qazwini, Baydu's main motivation on moving against Gaykhatu was his sexual advances against Qipchak.